Kotlin/dataframe/docs/StardustDocs/topics/modify.md

 [`DataFrame`](DataFrame.md) is a columnar data structure and is more oriented to column-wise operations.
 Most transformation operations start with [column selector](ColumnSelectors.md) that selects target columns for the operation.
 Syntax of most column operations assumes that they are applied to columns, so they don't include word `column` in their naming.

-On the other hand, Kotlin DataFrame library follows `Koltin Collections` naming for row-wise operations as [`DataFrame`](DataFrame.md) can be interpreted as a [`Collection`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/) of rows.
+On the other hand, the Kotlin DataFrame library follows `Koltin Collections` naming for row-wise operations as [`DataFrame`](DataFrame.md) can be interpreted as a [`Collection`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/) of rows.
 The slight naming difference with `Kotlin Collection` is that all operations are named in imperative way: `sortBy`, `shuffle` etc.

 **Pairs of column/row operations:**